 In late 2015, I decided to try my hand at art.
 Literally.
 So, I started art classes at the local LGBT Community Center in Palm Springs.
 The Center had the best volunteer artist/teacher a fledgling artist could possibly hope to have.
 Dennis Jory finally retired from volunteering in 2016.
 But for about a full year under his watchful eye and extremely good humor I learned how to use colored pencils, then progressed to pen/ink and then worked on water color.
-(I'm terrible at water color, so I'm sticking to the other two for the time being.)
+(Turned out I'm terrible at water color, so I stuck with the other two instead.)
 We started out using 8.5 x 11 sheets of 120lb paper, thus the first set of drawings below is in that format.
 Afterward, we shifted to larger format stock.
-I'm working nearly exclusively in that larger format (16x20) as I continue to hone my ability.

 Work your way down this page to see a chronological order of my work.
 Newest is at the bottom of this page.